ros-controls/control.ros.org/doc/resources/resources.rst

   Summary:
     ros2_control is a robot-agnostic control framework with a focus on both real-time performance and sharing of controllers.
 The framework offers controller lifecycle and hardware resource management, as well as abstractions on hardware interfaces.

     Controllers expose ROS interfaces for 3rd party solutions to robotics problems like manipulation path planning (`moveit2`) and autonomous navigation (`nav2`).
 The modular design makes it ideal for both research and industrial use.
-A robot made up of a mobile base and an arm that supports ros2_control needs no extra code, only a few controller configuration files and it is ready to
+A robot made up of a mobile base and an arm that supports ros2_control needs no extra code, only a few controller configuration files and it is ready to go.

 `Recording <https://vimeo.com/649654948>`__